PaulBalan1/Deflect/README.md

 - https://docs.unity3d.com/ScriptReference/Gradient.html - Piece of code used to create block outline colored gradient, but modified.
 - Gf who's good at Unity helping with Events and fading in-between scenes.
 - Background song: https://youtu.be/2OKU4ohLpJI
-- *Clink* song on impact downloaded from a sound library website.
+- *Clink* sound effect on impact downloaded from a sound library website.
 - All the rest assets have been made by me, including the logo in Photoshop.